Ariel Lindner

 Publications

-Ariel Lindner has also published in the journals Nature, Science, Cell, PLoS and PNAS, for which he is an occasional reviewer.
+Ariel Lindner has also published in leading journals including Nature, Science, Cell, PLoS and PNAS, and serves as an occasional reviewer for these publications.

 His publications have been supported by competitive grants (ANR, HFSP, EU, Axa foundation and MSDAVENIR, French Embassy in Ghana).